@nodenv/node-build

 $ node-build 10.13.0 ~/local/node-10.13.0 # installs Node 10.13.0 to ~/local/node-10.13.0

-node-build does not check for system dependencies before downloading and attempting to compile the Node source.
-Please ensure that all requisite libraries are available on your system.
+Warning node-build mostly does not verify that system dependencies are present before downloading and attempting to compile Node from source.
+Please ensure that all requisite libraries such as build tools and development headers are already present on your system.

 Advanced Usage